Arena Naucalpan 30th Anniversary Show: Event

 Némesis and Rockero del Diablo.
 The recently introduced tag team Los Oficiales ("The Officials"; Oficial 911 and Oficial Fierro) was teamed up Puma King for a Best two-out-of-three-falls six-man tag team match against Puma King's brother Kid Tiger and Los Gemelos Fantastico ("The Fantastic Twins"; Gemelo Fantastico I and Gemelo Fantastico II), defeating Los Gemelos and Kid Tiger two falls to one.

-The third match of the night featured six Mini-Estrellas ("Mini-Stars"), wrestlers of a shorter than average stature or in some cases Midget wrestlers working in a uniue lucha libre division.
+The third match of the night featured six Mini-Estrellas ("Mini-Stars"), wrestlers of a shorter than average stature or in some cases Midget wrestlers working in a unique lucha libre division.
 IWRG usually did not promote the Mini-Estrellas on a regular basis, bringing them in only for special occasions.
-On the night the team of La Parkita ("Little La Parka"), Pequeño Kato ("Little Kato") and Voladorcito ("Little Volador) defeated Bracito de Plata ("LIttle Brazo de Plata"), Espectrito ("LIttle Espectro") and Pentagoncito ("LIttle Pentagón").
+On the night the team of La Parkita ("Little La Parka"), Pequeño Kato ("Little Kato") and Voladorcito ("Little Volador) defeated Bracito de Plata ("Little Brazo de Plata"), Espectrito ("Little Espectro") and Pentagoncito ("Little Pentagón").